 An analysis conducted by the US Nationwide Inpatient Sample, Reddick et al, indicated an increased risk of gestational diabetes, preterm birth and caesarean delivery in women suffering from Hepatitis C during pregnancy.

 If women infected with Hepatitis C want to try for a baby, it’s important for them to wait until the treatment is completed.
 Such women have the threat of birth defects in their baby.
 Therefore, during treatment, they would need effective birth control until the doctor advises that it is safe to try having a baby.
-Ribavirin might also affect sperms, so consult your doctor and take his advice.
+Ribavirin might also affect sperms, so consult your doctor and take their advice.
 Treatments that include interferon therapy must also be discontinued during pregnancy because the effect of this therapy on the baby is still unknown.

-Will Hepatitis C affect my baby?
+Will Hepatitis C Affect My Baby?

-Is there a treatment for babies born with Hepatitis C?
 If the baby is infected with Hepatitis C, a specialist who treats children for Hepatitis C should be consulted to provide ongoing care.
 The child might need ultrasound scans or related tests coupled with regular tests and check-ups.
 Medication is not given to all children affected with Hepatitis C. The treatment varies from child to child and depends on whatever is best suited for the infected child.
 Women with the infection might also need antiviral drugs after childbirth.

 Babies whose mothers have Hepatitis C are born with antibodies to the virus in their blood.
 However, these antibodies disappear over time if the baby has not been infected.